PrincetonUniversity/install_lammps/01_installing/ins/tigercpu/scripts.md

 # TigerCPU

-This cluster is composed of 408 nodes with 40 CPU-cores per node.
+[TigerCPU](https://researchcomputing.princeton.edu/systems/tiger) is composed of 408 nodes with 40 CPU-cores per node.
 TigerCPU should be used for running multi-node parallel jobs.
 Single-node jobs should be run on Della.

 ### Mixed-precision version